tirelt/IB_cpp/README.md

 ##  Compile `TestCppClient`

-The Api comes with a test app `/IBJts/samples/Cpp/TestCppClient` which packs a mmakefile.
+The Api comes with a test app `/IBJts/samples/Cpp/TestCppClient` which packs a makefile.

 ```Bash
 cd tws_api/IBJts/samples/Cpp/TestCppClient